heavyengineer/drupal-tug/README.md

 What happens is this:
 - Ubuntu 14 VM host machine is created in virtual box with docker installed
-- Then the vagrantfile downloads and installs the containers (apache, mysql, memcache and solr) from docker.io (except apache-server which is currently built from source)
+- Then the vagrantfile downloads and installs the containers (apache, mysql, memcache and solr) from docker.io
-- The apache webserver is looking at your local src/ directory - it will work as if it's a local webserver
+- The apache webserver is looking at your local drupal-tug/src/docroot/ directory - it will work as if it's a local webserver

 ##DRUSH (Ddrush.sh)
 There is a handy util in the root directory Ddrush.sh - this is a wrapper for drush commands.
 Append regular drush commands, e.g.  To clear the cache run: